The Silver Laced Wyandotte is an American treasure.

 Regular checks and medication will keep these problems away.

-Silver Laced Wyandottes also happen to have a very fluffy butts so it can get quite dirty back there.
+Silver Laced Wyandottes also happen to have very fluffy butts so it can get quite dirty back there.

 Occasionally you may need to trim the feathers to keep them clean.
 Also if you are breeding your chickens this fluffiness can sometimes cause fertilization problems, so trimming those feathers can help.